Best-response dynamics, playing sequences, and convergence to equilibrium in random games: Simulation results

 \section{Simulation results}

-In this section, we run simulations of the clockwork and random sequence best-response dynamics.
+In Sections \ref{sec:clock} and \ref{sec:all}, we run simulations of the clockwork and random sequence best-response dynamics.
 Our main goal is to investigate the extent to which our asymptotic results are also valid for a small number of players and actions.

-In our simulations, for each choice of $n$ and $\mathbf{m}$, we randomly draw 10 batches of 1000 games.
+In these simulations, for each choice of $n$ and $\mathbf{m}$, we randomly draw 10 batches of 1000 games.
 We run the best-response dynamic on each game and find the mean frequency of convergence to equilibrium in each batch, and then report the mean across the batches.
 The error bars in our figures are intervals of one empirical standard deviation (across the means for each batch).

+In Section \ref{sec:periodic} we investigate the equilibrium convergence probability of playing sequences that interpolate between the extremes of clockwork and random playing sequences, and pay particular attention to the speed of convergence.